In Australia, osteoporosis affects over 1.2 million people. Around 50% of women and 33% of men over 60 years old have osteoporosis.

 If you would like to find local exercise classes, social activities, and helpful tips, try the quick quiz or call one of our helpful team on 1800 951 971.

-For more detailed information about osteoporosis click on these links:
+For more detailed information about osteoporosis, you can also follow these links:

 Exercise Right.
 (2023).
 How does exercise help osteoporosis?
 Powered by Exercise & Sports Science Australia. https://exerciseright.com.au/osteoporosis